 For MACOS users please visit the below article for all installation needs.

-Windows users will go on with below installation steps. 😉
+Windows users will go on with the below installation steps. ;)

 Android Studio Installation

-You need to go to https://developer.android.com/studio/index.html and install Android Studio.
+Let’s go to Android Studio Download and install Android Studio.
 After that, apply the following steps.
-Click the “Next” icons and finally click “Finish“.
+Click the “Next” icons and finally click the “Finish“.

 Select all options and click the next button.

-and click install to start the installation process.
+and click the install button to start the installation process.

-It is my first time to install Android Studio and I selected “Do not import settings” option and clicked the OK button.
+If it is your first time installing Android Studio then just select the “Do not import settings” option and click the OK button.
+If you are updating it, you can import your previous settings.

-I installed the Android Studio with standard settings and configurations.
+I installed the Android Studio with standard settings and configurations as shown below screenshot.

 Select your UI Theme.
-I prefer Darcula because it is better for the eyes.
+I prefer Darcula because it is better for the eyes but you can go with the white classical theme if you want.

-Click “Finish” button and install the required tools.
+Click the “Finish” button and install the required tools.

 After all these steps, click the finish button.